Recycling (recovery & sortation)

 IDENTIFYING INGEO IN THE RECYCLE STREAM

-There is a debate and concern about the impact bioplastics will have on the current plastics recycling infrastructure and contamination of the recycling stream.
-While current waste reduction systems are evolving, NatureWorks is committed to responsibly introduce Ingeo to the market.
-Thus, we have evaluated several different sorting technologies to identify Ingeo products from other plastics.
+There has been some debate and concern about the impact bioplastics will have on the current plastics recycling infrastructure and contamination of the recycling stream.
+While current waste reduction systems are evolving, NatureWorks is committed to responsibly introducing Ingeo to the market.
+One technology that has been demonstrated time and time again to effectively sort PLA from the plastics stream is NIR optical sortation.

 NIR sorting is the industry's preferred plastics sorting technology because it can accurately identity the many different polymers already in use today (different polymers reflect an identifiable light spectrum).
 Testing on widely-used present-day technology proved that Ingeo can be identified in the mixed waste plastics stream with very high accuracy.